celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 ## Tracing Gas Consumption

 This figure plots each instance of the gas meter being incremented as a colored dot over the execution lifecycle of a given transaction.
-The y-axis in units of gas and the x-axis is cumulative gas consumption.
+The y-axis is units of gas and the x-axis is cumulative gas consumption.
 The legend shows which color indicates what the cause of the gas consumption was.